Elinhorn/ts-react-users/README.md

 # ts-react-users

-A simple TypeScript React app to display users.
+A simple TypeScript React app to display users to learn about TypeScript.

 ## Features